apefind/clnup-zig/README.rst

 -------

 - ``-r``
   Recurse into subdirectories.
-By default, only the top level is processed.
+Non-recursive by default.

-- ``-f <path>``
+- ``-f <file>``
-  Specify the location of the rules file.
-Defaults to ``.clnup`` in the current directory.
+  Specify a rules file path.
+Defaults to ``.clnup``.
-  You can also use a global rules file, e.g. ``-f $HOME/.clnup``.

-- ``-a <action>``
-  Perform an action:
-  - ``print`` — display paths matched by rules (default if dry-run).
-  - ``delete`` — remove files matching rules.
-  - ``touch`` — ensure files exist (creates missing ones).

 - ``-q``
-  Quiet mode.
-Suppresses non-error output.
+  Quiet mode — suppress all normal output.

 - ``-v``
-  Verbose mode.
-Prints diagnostic details about rule evaluation and matched files.
+  Verbose mode — print rule evaluation details and actions.

-- ``--dry-run``
+- ``-d``
-  Print matches but perform no modification (alias for ``-a print``).
+  Dry run.
+Only print matched paths; do not delete files or directories.

 Examples
 --------

 .. code-block:: bash

-   # Print matched files (dry-run)
+   # Dry-run: list what would be deleted
+   clnup -r -d

+   # Delete recursively using the default .clnup file
    clnup -r

-   # Delete recursively using project local config
-   clnup -r -a delete

-   # Use global rules file from home directory
+   # Use a global cleanup file
-   clnup -r -f $HOME/.clnup
+   clnup -f $HOME/.clnup -r

+   # Run quietly but still perform deletions
+   clnup -q -r

-   # Verbose recursive run on custom directory
+   # Verbose dry-run on a nested directory
-   clnup -r -v ../build/tmp/a/b
+   clnup -r -v -d ../build/tmp/a/b

-   # Quiet cleanup on current working directory
-   clnup -q -a delete

 The .clnup Specification
 ------------------------

-Each line in the ``.clnup`` file defines one rule.
+Each line in a ``.clnup`` file defines a **rule**.

+Rules determine which files are removed (or matched in dry-run mode).

 Syntax
 ~~~~~~